jztchl/ai_security_advisor/README.md

 3. Background worker processes the task:

    * Runs **Semgrep** on the uploaded file
-   * Passes Semgrep findings + source context to **Gemini**
+   * Passes Semgrep findings + source context to **Mistral AI**
-   * Gemini generates risk assessment, severity, and recommendations
+   * Mistral generates risk assessment, severity, and recommendations (falls back to Gemini if needed)
 4. Task status is updated to `completed` or `failed`
 5. Clients can: